This article originally appeared on IHRIM's Workforce Solutions Review magazine.

 Diversity Matters Financially

-A 2018 white paper “Delivering through Diversity delivering-through-diversity” by McKinsey and Co. as well as their 2015 study “Why diversity matters why-diversity-matters”, showed how much gender diversity matters in company performance, with gender-diverse companies performing 21% better than the national average.
+A 2018 white paper “Delivering through Diversity” by McKinsey and Co. as well as their 2015 study “Why diversity matters”, showed how much gender diversity matters in company performance, with gender-diverse companies performing 21% better than the national average.
 The study also found that ethnically and racially diverse companies had 43% higher profits.

 From a progress standpoint, the issues with diversity and equity are most obvious at senior levels in organizations.
 The higher one ascends in a company, the more precipitously diversity drops off, which in turn results in less pay equity and inclusion.